mbkodehode/mbkodehode/README.md

 <br>
 🔍 Currently working on

-[Rimworld's Big Shota ] - en rimworld mod for Warhammer 40k Orks guns. integration with Combat Extended inn the works
+[Retail Store Manager ] - A fully functioning system for handeling most needs of a retail or grocery store

 📫 Connect with me